wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Translation POT file has been regenerated.
 - Added a new action hook - swpm_front_end_edit_profile_form_submitted
+- Fixed the validation error message positioning in the edit profile form when Force Strong Password option is enabled.

 = 4.1.5 =
 - Added a new feature to toggle password visibility option in the login form.
 [Password toggle documentation](https://simple-membership-plugin.com/show-password-option-in-the-login-form-toggle-password-visibility/)